GowthamiAkula/financial-ledger-api/README.md

 ### 9.2 Recommended test flow

 1. Call `GET /health` to confirm the API and database are running.
 2. Create two accounts using the `POST /accounts` requests.
 3. Deposit money into account `1` using `POST /deposits`.
 4. Perform a successful withdrawal from account `1`.
 5. Try a large withdrawal from account `1` and verify that it fails with HTTP `422`.
-6. Perform a transfer from account `1` to account `2` and verify:
+6. Perform a transfer from account `1` to account `2` and verify that balances and ledgers are updated correctly.
-   - account `1` is debited,
-   - account `2` is credited,
-   - balances and ledger entries match expectations.
 7. Fetch final account details and ledgers using `GET /accounts/:id` and `GET /accounts/:id/ledger`.
 ```